 Ramakrishna Paramahamsa says that Paramatman is equal to the digit 1.
 A Jivatma is like a zero.
 That zero has no value unless it clings to the left side of 1.
 All achievements amount to zero unless the Jiva clings to God.
 Adapted from Sayings of Ramakrishna, saying 16-page 26-27.

+Sri Vaishnavism.
 Diagrammatic representation of Saktis (powers) of Bhagavan.
 Cit Sakti is His Supreme Consciousness.
 Jiva Sakti is the origin of the souls of human beings and other living things.
-See its declivity (Tatastha) away from Cit Sakti.
-Maya Sakti is the origin of the building blocks of universe and the bodies of living beings and has the deluding power over Jivas in that they forget their connection with Cit Sakti and hold dearly to material connection they have with Maya Sakti.
+See its declivity away from Cit Sakti.
+(Tatastha = one foot in the river and one foot on the bank of the river'; Not inclined to either party; One foot with Cit Sakti and one foot on Maya Sakti) Maya Sakti is the origin of the building blocks of the universe and the bodies of living beings and has the deluding power over Jivas in that they forget their connection with Cit Sakti and hold dearly to the material connection they have with Maya Sakti.
 Tatastha concept is very interesting and ingenious.
-Tatastha is keeping one tenuous foot in the river of Supreme Consciousness and one firm foot on the bank; the river is Cit Sakti and the bank is Maya sakti.
-Eventually the tenuous foot comes off from the river and joins the other foot in Maya Sakti; the connection with Cit Sakti is broken and replaced with firm connection with Maya Sakti and the soul takes birth on earth in an embodied form derived from Maya Sakti.
-We are human beings here on earth because of our disunion from Citsakti and attachment to Maya Sakti.
+Tatastha is keeping one tenuous foot in the river of Supreme Consciousness and one firm foot on the bank; the river is Cit Sakti and the bank is Maya Sakti.
+Eventually, the tenuous foot comes off from the river and joins the other foot in Maya Sakti; the connection with Cit Sakti is meager with a firm connection with Maya Sakti and the soul takes birth on earth in an embodied form derived from Maya Sakti.
+We are human beings here on earth because of our fragile union with Cit Sakti and attachment to Maya Sakti.
 We (our souls) have to find our way back to Jiva Sakti and stay firmly attached to Cit Sakti; that is Mukti, Moksa, liberation.